bigfix/developer.bigfix.com/site/reference/types/bes-baseline-component.md

 # type: bes baseline component

-The &amp;lt;bes baseline component&amp;gt; inspectors return the individual components of a Baseline, such as Fixlets, Tasks or other Baselines.
+The &lt;bes baseline component&lt; inspectors return the individual components of a Baseline, such as Fixlets, Tasks or other Baselines.

 # action of &lt;bes baseline component&gt; : bes fixlet action